From its origins to today

 At the end of 2010, the project is signed between Voyager and its usual partners CNB and Mer & Design.
 The project foresees the special intervention of a designer to stand out from the traditional passenger ships.
 The objective of the design of this ferry is to create an immediate “wow” effect, because the people of St Barth and St Martin deserve THEIR ferry to be as beautiful as the magnificent megayachts that visit the harbor of St Barth…

-One morning, while Jean Claude was discovering the drawing of the secret project on his computer, little Yanis, Nathalie’s son who works at the Marigot office, slipped behind him, caught a glimpse of the drawing of the boat and said: “It’s beautiful, if it could be the new Voyager…” Jean Claude immediately understands that the desired “wow” effect is achieved and validates it right away!
+One morning, while Jean Claude was discovering the drawing of the secret project on his computer, little Yanis, Nathalie’s son who works at the Marigot office, slipped behind him, caught a glimpse of the drawing of the new project and said: “It’s beautiful, if it could be the new Voyager…” Jean Claude immediately understood that the desired “wow” effect is achieved and validated it right away!

 Voyager’s technical teams (sailors, local suppliers) are informed and invited to participate in all discretion in the project specifications to make it as reliable and efficient as possible.
 All teams are involved, including the commercial staff, which is involved in the layout and interior design.
 The appropriation of the project by Voyager employees is visibly successful since Nathalie’s other son Yael will one day say to the tourists coming to inquire about the port: “You can book, it’s Mom’s boat!”